tommichael88/booktomnyc/ServiceAgreement.md

 - **10-4**: The relationship between the Service Provider and the Client is on an "at-will" basis.
 The Service Provider is not an employee, agent, or representative of the Client.
 Both parties understand and agree that the Service Provider will provide services under the terms of this Agreement, and that no long-term employment relationship is established.

 ## 11. Payment as Acceptance of Terms
-Any payment, whether in full or partial, made by the Client to the Service Provider for services rendered is considered an acknowledgment and acceptance of the terms outlined in this Agreement and shall constitute as acknowlegemet of the Service Provider's fullfillment of the agreement.
+Any payment, whether in full or partial, made by the Client to the Service Provider for services rendered is considered an acknowledgment and acceptance of the terms outlined in this Agreement.

 ## 12. Refusal to Pay
-If the Client is unsatisfied with services rendered, they must to cancel or terminate any existing or further Service arrangements immediately.
-This does not invalidate any provision of this agreement between either the Service Provider or the Client and neither party can retroactively cancel any part of this agreement after work as been completed or services have been rendered.
+If the Client does not agree to any of the terms of this Agreement, they are obligated to refuse payment for the service.

 ## 13. Clients Responsibilities

 - **13-1**: Confirms their legal age and authority for service decisions.
 - **13-2**: Secured necessary permissions from property owners or landlords to perform services.
 - **13-3**: Ensures and acknowledges that the services do not require city or state permits and are not legally restricted to professional tradespeople or licensed contractors.